-Yes there are different grades of shea butter.
+Yes, there are different qualities of shea butter.
 Shea butter is divided into grades ranging from A to F, with grade A being the best quality.
 At morentural.nl you can only buy shea butter of class A quality.

-6. Are there differences in quality of shea butter?
+6. Are there differences in the quality of shea butter?

 Unrefined shea butter has an ivory color.
 Our refined shea butter has a more white color.